Vertigo and Levitate

 climbing the South Maple

 side-by-side.
-Take the lower trail, on the right.
+Vertigo is the lower trail, on the right.

 The trail heads southeast from its initial drop-in at